JoeyFitzpatrick/trunks.nvim/doc/roadmap_to_beta.md

 ## Improvements

-### Diff highlight engine
-I'm not a big fan of the built-in diff highlighting.
-It would be nice to have something closer to [delta](https://github.com/dandavison/delta).
-This would allow for using regular buffers for diffs in all cases, instead of terminal buffers, which would be a big win for functionality.

-There is prior art that leverages virtual text to accomplish this, but only for diffs for a single file.
-The gist of it would be:
-1. Get diff output
-1. Omit the first character of each line, except the @@ lines (aka context lines)
-1. Highlight added/removed lines appropriately
-1. Omit the context lines entirely, and replace with virtual text using `vim.api.nvim_buf_set_extmark` This should print the context lines, while not counting them for syntax highlighting purposes since they aren't actually in the buffer.

-Ideally, we'd be able to highlight diffs with multiple files with multiple file types.
-A rough idea is to use treesitter to highlight each part of the file as it's filetype, using nested treesitter query stuff.
-Not really sure how this works though.

 ### Git pull can't rebase multiple branches
 Sometimes when using the `git pull` mapping in a UI, instead of pulling, there is an error that says `can't rebase onto multiple branches`.
 This usually goes away after pulling a second or third time.
 It would be nice if this just didn't happen at all.
 I think this has something to do with `git fetch` or some other background command running, because sometimes this occurs even when I just open Trunks and use pull without switching branches.